bartvanhoey/AbpToAzureRepo/README.md

-# Continuous Deployment of an ABP Framework application
+# Continuous Deployment of ABP Framework applications

 In this **step-by-step tutorial** I will show you a possible **Continuous Deployment** setup in **AzureDevOps** to automate the deployment of an **ABP Framework application** to **Azure**.